mgruszkiewicz/backblaze-operator/README.md

 **Note:** Your controller will automatically use the current context in your kubeconfig file (i.e. whatever cluster `kubectl cluster-info` shows).

 ### Running on the cluster
-As of right now, there is not yet a Helm Chart to easily deploy this operator, but you can use Kustomize and kubectl apply
+As of right now, there is not yet a Helm Chart to easily deploy this operator, but you can use Kustomize and kubectl apply.

 0. Clone this repository